caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 A type member's access level cannot have wider access than the access level of the containing type.
 In other words, if a type is `internal`, none of its members can be `public`.
 Similarly, if a method is `public` its parameters' types must also all be `public`.

 You cannot modify the access level of the values of enum types or the members of interfaces.
-Officially they always default to `public`, but in practice they default to the access level of the containing type (which has to be either `public` or `internal`) because of the above rule.
+Officially they always default to `public`, but in practice they effectively default to the access level of the containing type (which has to be either `public` or `internal`).

 Access levels are checked at both compile time and run time, but do not guarantee secrecy.
 Under default circumstances, if a piece of code has a reference to an object, it can examine any member of that object and call any method on it, whatever the access level, using reflection techniques.
-This can be restricted using the Code Access Security feature of .NET Framework, but this is rarely used and is not available in .NET Core.
+This can be restricted using the Code Access Security feature of .NET Framework, but this is rarely used and is not available in .NET (or .NET Core).

 As I said in the table above, `internal` types or members can only be accessed from the same assembly or from specific assemblies (notwithstanding that they can also be accessed from any code using reflection as per the previous paragraph, too).
 It is possible to add code to an assembly so that other specifically-listed assemblies can access all of the internal code within the first assembly.
 If the first assembly is strong-named, the accessing assemblies also need to be strong-named.